Amateur Photographer verdict

 • No video

 The much-hyped Instax Mini Evo hybrid instant camera camera was released back in 2021 and is Fujifilm’s second hybrid camera in its Instax range.
 You get digital images but can choose which to print.
-Unlike the newer and all-digital Instax Pal, the Mini Evo functions as both camera and printer.
+Unlike the newer and all-digital Instax Pal, the Mini Evo is both camera and printer.
 It looks like, as Hannah Montana would say, the best of both worlds.
 But is it?
 Isabella Ruffatti finds out.

 Fujifilm Instax Mini Evo at a glance: